On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Preliminaries

 We shall also use the following notation: Given a simplicial complex $K$ on a vertex set $V$, the \textit{link of a simplex} $\sigma$ in $K$ is defined to be $\left\{\tau \in K \mid \tau \cap \sigma=\emptyset, \tau \cup \sigma \in K \right\}$, and is denoted by $\Lk(\sigma)$.
 For a subset $U$ of $V$, denote the induced subcomplex of $K$ on $U$ by $\sub{U}$.

 We now define the concept of ``shadow" of a planar-Rips complex $\RR(X)$ inside $\R^2$.
-This notion was originally introduced in a broader context for $\R^n$ by Chambers et al.\cite{planar1} to simplify the computability.
+This notion was originally introduced by Chambers et al.\cite{planar1} to simplify the computability.
 Likewise, we employ the concept of shadow to simplify the representation of proximity relations and certain topological properties of planar-Rips complexes.

-\begin{definition}[Shadow, projection map] Given a finite set $X \subset \mathbb{R}^2$, the shadow $\Sc(X)$ is the image of the planar-Rips complex $\RR(X)$ under the projection map $p : \RR(X) \to \R^2$ which maps each vertex in $X$ to the corresponding point inside $\R^2$, and extends linearly to the simplices of $\RR(X)$.
+\begin{definition}[Shadow, projection map \cite{planar2}] Given a finite set $X \subset \mathbb{R}^2$, the shadow $\Sc(X)$ is the image of the planar-Rips complex $\RR(X)$ under the projection map $p \colon \RR(X) \to \R^2$ which maps each vertex in $X$ to the corresponding point inside $\R^2$, and extends linearly to the simplices of $\RR(X)$.
 More precisely,

 \end{definition}